What is required to make a romantic relationship work? I think most of us would agree love, commitment, and trust are three key ingredients.

 Money is the number one thing couples fight about and one of the leading causes of divorce.
 It’s no surprise financial infidelity is so prevalent among American adults.

 Partners come together as two separate people with separate beliefs, values, and opinions about money.
 This makes it difficult to find common ground when it comes to how to manage your money.

-If you’re going to avoid or overcome financial infidelity, it’s imperative you talk early and talk often.
+If you’re to avoid or overcome financial infidelity, it’s imperative you talk early and often.
 If you are still struggling, consider reaching out to a therapist or financial coach to help you get on the same page.
 Given what’s at stake, isn’t it worth the effort?